ShiyuNee/Awesome-LMs-Perception-of-Their-Knowledge-Boundaries-Papers/readme.md

   >  Evaluate LLMs’ self-knowledge by assessing their ability to identify unanswerable or unknowable questions

+- [EACL 2024 Findings, **Self-consistency**] [Do Language Models Know When They’re Hallucinating References](https://arxiv.org/abs/2305.18248) *Ayush Agrawal et.al.* 29 May 2023

+  > Focus on hallucinated book and article references due to their frequent and easy-to-discern nature.
+Identify hallucinated references by asking a set of direct (yes/no questions to directly get the model's confidence) or indirect queries (ask for the authors of the generated reference) to the language model about the references.

 - [ICLR 2024, **Self-consistency & Verbalized Confidence**] [Can LLMs Express Their Uncertainty?
 An Empirical Evaluation of Confidence Elicitation in LLMs](https://arxiv.org/abs/2306.13063) *Miao Xiong et.al.*  22 Jun 2023

   > Explore black-box approaches for LLM uncertainty estimation.
 Define a systematic framework with three components: prompting strategies for eliciting verbalized confidence, sampling methods for generating multiple responses, and aggregation techniques for computing consistency